As a new student where can I go for help and support in dealing with my first year at college?

 When do I move into my Residence Hall?

-All students living on campus will check-into their Residence Halls on Tuesday, August 23rd from 10:00am - 2:00pm under the tent on the Quad.
+All students living on campus during the 2019 Fall semester will check-into their Residence Halls on Thursday, August 22nd from 10am-3pm under the tent on the Quad.
 Resident students who cannot demonstrate Immunization clearance will not be issued a residence hall room key and will not be permitted to reside in on-campus housing until immunization is obtained.
 For more information and location contact the Office of Residential Education and Housing at 973-748-9000 ext.
 1247.
 Please clear your immunizations prior to August 1st to insure you will be ready to go and cleared for move-in.

 Is there a dress code for Orientation?